Alhan124/Game_Project/README.md

-# Platformer Game By ALhan Suneer
+# Platformer Game By Alhan Suneer

 ##Compiled Using GCC with Raylib